MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchFileFormat.md

 ```

 ### -SearchApplication
-**Below Content Applies To:**SharePoint Server 2013

-Specifies the Search application for which to retrieve file format information.
-The type must be a valid GUID, in the form 12345678-90ab-cdef-1234-567890bcdefgh; a valid search application name (for example, SearchApp1); or an instance of a valid SearchServiceApplication object.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies the search application for which to retrieve file format information.
 The type must be a valid GUID, in the form 12345678-90ab-cdef-1234-567890bcdefgh; a valid search application name (for example, SearchApp1); or an instance of a valid SearchServiceApplication object.